- B.A., Western Society and Culture/Religion, Concordia University, Montreal

 - Training of ministers in the sixteenth century

 - Relations between civil and ecclesiastical authorities in early modern cities

-Professor Maag presented a paper on “Calvin in Elizabethan England” at the International Calvin Congress in Zurich, Switzerland, in August 2014.
+Karin Maag presented a paper on “Calvin in Elizabethan England” at the International Calvin Congress in Zurich, Switzerland, in August 2014.
 She also joined the Congress Praesidium (steering committee) and chaired six of the presentations given by other scholars.
 In October 2014, she traveled to Seoul, South Korea, where she was one of two plenary speakers at the inauguration of the Reformed Theology Research Center at Chongshin Seminary.
 Over the course of a week, she gave five lectures at Chongshin University, Chongshin Seminary, and Torch Trinity Seminary.
 In November 2014, her most recent work, a co-edited volume of contributions honoring the memory of the late Calvin scholar Robert Kingdon was published by Droz: Politics, Gender, and Belief: the Long-Term Impact of the Reformation.

 Read Karin Maag's posts on Historical Horizons, the history department blog.